kiddae/dotfiles/README.md

 Here are my dotfiles, the configuration files needed to customize a desktop like mine!

+This repository is still quite new, I'll progressively add themes I have made in the past and eventually new ones.

 ## 📓 Installation/Usage

 The themes are wrapped around my colorscheme manager [colorer](https://github.com/kiddae/colorer).